 For groups who have raised up to $500k:

-5% fee on each incoming contribution made via credit card through your page on Open Collective.
+- 5% fee on each incoming contribution made via credit card or another method through your page on Open Collective.
 These transactions are automated.

-8% via all other means (like bank transfers and checks).
+- 8% via all other means (like non-platform bank transfers and checks).
 This reflects the manual processing we need to do for such transactions.

-🌱 If your initiative raises funds beyond a certain threshold (above $500k; then above $1 million), the fees on bank transfers & checks start to go down.
+If your Collective raises funds beyond a certain threshold (above $500k; then above $1 million), the fees on non-platform bank transfers & checks start to go down.
 We charge

 The standard fee for fiscal sponsorship is 5%-15%.
 Different fiscal sponsors offer different services so it can be hard to directly compare, but we think our rates are quite a good value for the service we offer.